-- Multiple recent inpatient admissions for primary behavioral health issues or co-morbid behavioral/ medical health conditions and lack of outpatient follow-up - Multiple recent emergency room admissions with psychiatric complaints and no evidence of ongoing treatment support - Complex co-morbid behavioral and medical health conditions, including but not limited to, diabetes, heart disease, obesity, HIV, pregnancy, postpartum depression or psychosis - Significant suicidal or homicidal risk or repeated high risk behaviors - Multiple failed substance use treatment attempts - New and/or unstable high-risk behavioral health diagnoses such as Eating Disorder, Schizophrenia, Schizoaffective, or Dissociative Identity Disorder - High utilizers: Members in the top one to five percent of overall behavioral health service utilization for service population - Special vulnerable populations with no evidence of ongoing treatment support to resolve potential issues associated with their condition, such as: - Pregnant women with substance use disorders - Children 5 years old or younger with a bipolar diagnosis - Children 10 years old or younger with inpatient admission
+- Multiple recent inpatient admissions for primary behavioral health issues or comorbid behavioral/medical health conditions and lack of outpatient follow-up - Multiple recent emergency room admissions with psychiatric complaints and no evidence of ongoing treatment support - Complex comorbid behavioral and medical health conditions, including but not limited to: diabetes, heart disease, obesity, HIV, pregnancy, postpartum depression or psychosis - Significant suicidal or homicidal risk or repeated high risk behaviors - Multiple failed substance use treatment attempts - New and/or unstable high-risk behavioral health diagnoses such as eating disorder, schizophrenia, schizoaffective, or dissociative identity disorder - High utilizers: Members in the top one to five percent of overall behavioral health service utilization for service population - Special vulnerable populations with no evidence of ongoing treatment support to resolve potential issues associated with their condition, such as: - Pregnant women with substance use disorders - Children five years old or younger with a bipolar diagnosis - Children 10 years old or younger with inpatient admission

 If you have a client you would like to refer to Beacon's Care Management Program, you may do so via ProviderConnect.
 After logging in, click the "Enter Case Management Referral" link on the home page and then follow the prompts to complete a brief referral.
-Or providers may call the National Provider Service Line at 800-397-1630 to make a referral.
+Providers may also call the National Provider Service Line at 1-800-397-1630 to make a referral.
 Beacon clinicians will review the request and follow up with the member as appropriate.